 2. Short Essays:

 You may wish to draft your responses to the following questions before beginning to fill out the online application form.
-Please answer essays 1 and 2 and choose at least 2 of the additional essay questions to answer (NOTE: If you are applying for the 2024 Spring semester only, you need only to complete essays 1 and 2.
-The others are all optional).
-For all 4 essays, you may answer in writing (up to 250 words per essay) or you may submit a 2-minute video in lieu of a written response.
+Please answer essays 1 and 2 and choose at least 1 of the additional essay questions to answer.
+For all 3 essays, you may answer in writing (up to 250 words per essay) or you may submit a 2-minute video in lieu of a written response.

-2. What is your background in Jewish learning?
-What has excited you?
-What has turned you off?
+- What is your background in Jewish learning or community?
+What has worked for you and what has not?
 What aspects of Judaism or Jewishness would you like to explore?
 If you are not Jewish, tell us why you’re interested in a Jewish program.

 3. References:

-Please send the Tivnu reference form (DOC) to two people who will serve as your references.
+We will send the Tivnu reference form (DOC) to your references.
 These two recommenders should be adults who can offer insights into who you are, what you can contribute to Tivnu: Building Justice, and what you might gain from the program.
 They might know you from your involvement in school, work, volunteering, the Jewish community, or any other important aspect of your life, but they should not be relatives or close friends.
-Their recommendations are due along with your application, by one of the application deadlines listed here.
+Please tell your recommenders we will want them to fill out the form ASAP (within two weeks of receiving it).

 4. Fees and Financial Aid: